 The males and females are super easy to distinguish between, as the males are all-black with a green patch on the head.

 The females, on the other hand, are olive green on the back.

 Victoria Crowned Pigeon

-They grow up to 31 inches and weigh almost 7.7 pounds.
+These types of pigeons grow up to 31 inches and weigh almost 7.7 pounds.
 Their feathers are bluish-gray, but they may be bluer around their heads.

-The diet of these pigeons includes seeds, berries, and fruits, and they have no natural predators in their natural habitat.
+Diet-wise, these pigeons eat seeds, berries, and fruits, and they have no natural predators in their natural habitat.

 These small songbirds are known for their extroverted personalities.
 Thanks to this, they can be found in abundance in nature.